eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 Skill set for roles in computer architecture (i.e., computer architects or microarchitects), including microarchitecture design (or, processor architecture design), performance analysis and workload characterizations of microarchitecture designs - in the context of design space exploration and benchmarking, and hardware/software co-design of (domain-specific) computer systems:
++ Expertise in CPU processor designs in one or more of the following areas: instruction fetch and decode; branch prediction; register renaming and instruction scheduling; scalar and/or vector execution units; load-store unit; cache and memory subsystems.
++ Knowledge of SIMD, MIMD, VLIW, and parallel processing a plus
++ skill set:
+	- As a key member in our motivated and multicultural team, you will support our research on improving future microarchitectures.
+In particular, you will focus on methodologies to improve performance analysis.
+	- Study and comparison of existing performance analysis methodologies
+	- Propose a well suited methodology for our research
+	- Develop a performance analysis infrastructure based on this methodology
+	- Study of an existing microarchitectural feature with the developed framework
+	- Propose future directions and improvements
+	- You are currently enrolled in a Bachelor, Master’s degree or PhD in computer science, computer architecture, software engineering or any related fields at a reputable university; or you graduated within the last six months.
+	- Strong mathematical/algorithmic problem-solving and software development skills (C/C++, Python, etc.)
+	- Understanding of the fundamentals of general purpose CPU micro-architecture, such as pipelining, out-of-order execution, and caches.
+	- Understanding of CPU instruction set architecture and assembly language.
+	- Exposure to performance simulators (e.g. gem5) and benchmark/workload analysis and characterization
+	- Proactivity and willingness to learn and explore new ideas.
+	- Excellent communication and writing skills in English
+	- If you are interested in gaining practical experience while working with the newest technologies and create solutions which enrich people’s life, we are the right company for you.
+You will be part of a multicultural team and rapidly growing environment - write the future together with us!
++ skill set:
+	- As a CPU Microarchitect/RTL design engineer at SiFive, you will be part of a team of engineers who are passionate about designing industry-leading CPU cores, based on the revolutionary open-source RISC-V architecture.
+We are looking for people who are as excited as we are about working in a fast-paced dynamic environment to bring new hardware IP to market quickly, with high quality and exceptional performance.
+	- Architect, design and implement new features, performance improvements, and ISA extensions in RISC-V CPU core generators.
+	- Microarchitecture development and specification.
+Ensure that knowledge is shared via great documentation and participation in a culture of collaborative design.
+	- Perform initial sandbox verification, and work with design verification team to create and execute thorough verification test plans.
+	- Work with physical implementation team to implement and optimize physical design to meet frequency, area, power goals.
+	- Collaborate with performance modelling team for performance exploration and optimization to meet performance goals.
+	- 4+ yrs of recent industry experience in CPU design.
+	- Proficiency with hardware (RTL) design in Verilog, System Verilog, or VHDL.
+	- Knowledge of RISC-V architecture is a plus.
+	- Experience with Scala and/or Chisel is a plus.
+	- Attention to detail and a focus on high-quality design.
+	- Ability to work well with others and a belief that engineering is a team sport.
+	- Knowledge of at least one object-oriented and/or functional programming language.
+	- BS/MS degree in EE, CE, CS or a related technical discipline, or equivalent experience.
++ skill set:
+	- We at SiFive are now looking for a Core Architect to join our growing team!
+You will be vital to SiFive’s efforts to create silicon at the speed of software.
+You would be involved with the design and definition of various aspects of SiFive’s RISC-V ISA, high-performance core pipelines, including but not limited to, branch predictors, dispatch logic, reorder buffer, load-store queues, and prefetchers.
+You are tasked with creating the basic collateral and specifications that can be reused across SiFive’s RISC-V and SoC design ecosystem.
+	- Creating the design and specification of various aspects of high-performance core architecture.
+Such design must comprehend PPA (performance, power, and area) impact.
+	- Developing the upcoming RISC-V platforms, which will connect numerous cores together on a chip, support large bandwidth, as well as new applications and workloads
+	- Working on the design and specifications of various aspects of the RISC-V Instruction Set Architecture.
+	- Researching and analyzing emerging needs for new core architecture.
+	- If interested, the Core Architect will have a chance to analyze market verticals and design architectures specifically tailored for upcoming use cases.
+	- Working with customers to tailor cores to their needs.
+	- Opportunity to work directly with customers (which include Fortune 500 companies as well as prominent, innovative startups) to brainstorm and troubleshoot core pipeline designs.
+	- 8+ years of experience in core architecture development and chip architecture definition.
+	- Familiarity with advanced CPU architectures and pipelines.
+	- Experience in core design flow, including spec definition, Architecture design, and performance modeling.
+	- Familiarity with instruction set architecture, advanced and high-performance pipeline design concepts, such as picker logic, out-of-order scheduling, advanced branch predictors, and prefetchers.
+	- You should be familiar with memory coherence, consistency, and ordering.
+	- Basic understanding of RTL design & SoC tool flows.
+	- Basic understanding of foundry lib, IP, and process technology limitation
 + skill set:
 	- Analyze the vector microarchitecture performance
 	- Analyze and improve the performance of vector kernel